easy-js/easy-nodefy/README.md

 Convert AMD modules into commonjs format.
 Used in [easy-build](https://github.com/easy-js/easy-build) to create commonjs distributions.

-**This tool aims to convert basic modules**, plugins and advanced settings probably are NOT going to be supported in the near future (I have plans to support basic configs.
-Check the [uRequire](https://github.com/anodynos/uRequire) project in case you need something more complex.
+**This tool aims to convert basic modules**: There is support for basic configuration (map/paths), but plugins and advanced settings probably are NOT going to be supported in the near future.
+Check [uRequire](https://github.com/anodynos/uRequire) if you need something more complex.

 **Originally adapted from** [millermedeiros/nodefy](https://github.com/millermedeiros/nodefy)
 #### Example Usage